Skip to Content Facebook Feature Image

 Durant is set to play on Christmas for a fifth different team (and a sixth different jersey), which makes his holiday paths one of the most traveled in league history.

-Durant has also played on Christmas for Seattle and Oklahoma City, then Golden State, then Brooklyn, then Phoenix and on Thursday, the Rockets — the team he joined this past summer — get added to the list.
+Durant also has played on Christmas for Seattle and Oklahoma City, then Golden State, then Brooklyn, then Phoenix and on Thursday, the Rockets — the team he joined this past summer — get added to the list.

-Shaquille O'Neal (Orlando, Lakers, Miami, Phoenix, Cleveland and Boston) played on Christmas for six teams.
+O'Neal (Orlando, Lakers, Miami, Phoenix, Cleveland and Boston) played on Christmas for six teams.
 Among those who have played on the holiday with five franchises: Chris Paul and Carmelo Anthony.

 Of the 10 teams playing on Christmas this year, eight come from the Western Conference.